jetperch/jls/README.md

 in which case the next header follows immediately.
 Otherwise, a **chunk** consists of a **header** followed by a **payload**.

-The JLS file format supports sources that produce data.
+The JLS file format defines **sources** that produce data.
 The file allows the application to clearly define and label the source.
 Each source can have any number of associated signals.

-Signals are 1-D sequences of values over time consisting of a single, fixed data type.
-Each signal can have multiple tracks that contain data associated with that signal.
+**Signals** are 1-D sequences of values over time consisting of a single, fixed data type.
+Each signal can have multiple **tracks** that contain data associated with that signal.
 The JLS file supports two signal types: fixed sample rate (FSR) and variable sample rate (VSR).
 FSR signals store their sample data in the FSR track using FSR_DATA and FSR_SUMMARY.